How to become an associate producer: Ellie's story

 What to expect if you want to be an associate producer

-An associate producer gives feedback on games, compiles other people’s feedback and influences the direction of a game.
+You can be an associate producer for theatre, TV, film, advertising etc. An associate producer in games development gives feedback on games, compiles other people’s feedback and influences the direction of a game.
 They work on the game schedule, talk to team members, make sure that tasks get completed, attend meetings and problem solve.

 The exact work will depend on the game you're producing and the size of the company you work for.